mozilla-lockwise/lockbox-extension/docs/index.md

 3. Search or browse in the toolbar menu or on the full tab to find the password you need.
    ![search from doorhanger](./images/tour-03.doorhanger-search.png)

-4. Sign up or sign in with a Firefox Account to encrypt and your entries.
+4. Sign up or sign in with a Firefox Account to encrypt your entries.
    ![sinup for fxa](./images/tour-04.signup-fxa.png)

 _This is just one component of the Lockbox product.
 Please see the [Lockbox